The History of Western Swing

 The big western swing artists

-There have been many influential western swing bands throughout history, and the genre continues to evolve and thrive today.
-Here are just a few of the most notable bands in the history of western swing:
+Here are a few of the most notable bands in the history of western swing:

-2. Spade Cooley and His Orchestra: Spade Cooley was another prominent figure in the early years of western swing.
-His band recorded hits like “Shame on You” and “Detour,” and Cooley became known for his energetic stage shows and showmanship.
+4. Spade Cooley and His Orchestra: Spade Cooley was a prominent figure in the late 40’s and early 50’s.
+Based in California, Cooley recorded hits like “Shame on You” and “Detour,” and became known for his energetic stage shows and showmanship.

-4. Asleep at the Wheel: Asleep at the Wheel is a contemporary western swing band that was formed in the 1970s.
-They have won multiple Grammy awards and continue to tour and record today, keeping the tradition of western swing alive for new generations.
+6. Asleep at the Wheel: Asleep at the Wheel is a contemporary western swing band that was formed in the 1970s.
+They have won multiple Grammy awards and continue to tour and record today, keeping the tradition of western swing alive for new generations

 John England and the Western Swingers play the Grand Ole Opry